purhya/career/README.md

 **CSS Navigation** is a VSCode plugin.

-When I'm learning TypeScript and wanting to go deeper, and found no good css plugin at that moment, I created this plugin.
+When I'm learning TypeScript and wanting to go deeper, and also found no good css plugin at that moment, so I created this plugin to practice my TypeScript skill.

 It is 10x faster with only 1/10 memory usage and package size than it's competitors.
-Has 580K installs.
+Has 590K installs recently.